 A base which does not completely dissociate into its ions in aqueous solution.

 Strength of an acid or base can be determined using a pH scale.
 It is a scale to measure the hydrogen ion concentration in a solution.
 The p stands for ‘potenz’, it is a German word which means power.

 For water or neutral solutions : pH = 7

 Importance of pH in everyday life

 (i) pH in our digestive system: Our stomach produces hydrochloric acid that helps in the digestion of food.
-During indigestion the stomach produces too much acid and this causes pain and irritation.
+During indigestion, the stomach produces too much acid and this causes pain and irritation.
 To get rid of this pain, antacids like magnesium hydroxide [Mg(OH)2] also known as milk of magnesia and sodium hydrogen carbonate (baking soda) are used to neutralize excess acid.

 (ii) Tooth decay caused by acids: Bacteria present in the mouth produce acids by degradation of sugar and food particles remaining in the mouth after eating.
 When the pH of acid formed in the mouth falls below 5.5, tooth-decaying starts.
 The best way to prevent this is to clean the mouth after eating food.
-Using toothpastes, which are generally basic, for cleaning the teeth can neutralise the excess acid and
+Using toothpastes, which are generally basic, for cleaning the teeth can neutralise the excess acid and prevent tooth decay.

-(iii) pH of soil and plant growth: Most of the plants require a specific pH range (close to 7) for their healthy growth.
+(iii) pH of soil and plant growth: Most plants require a specific pH range (close to 7) for their healthy growth.
 If the soil is too acidic or basic, the plants grow badly or do not grow at all. pH of the soil can be adjusted by using certain chemicals.
 For example, if the soil is too acidic then it is treated with materials like quicklime or slaked lime.
 On the other hand, if the soil is too alkaline then alkalinity can be reduced by adding decaying organic matter.

 Preparation and uses of important compounds